 Lat/Lon coordinates can either be in either Degrees Minutes Seconds (DMS), Degrees Decimal Minutes (DMM) or Decimal Degree format (DD) and you may omit the N/S/E/W designators using negative degrees for South and West.
 Whatever format is used, your coordinates must be clearly recognizable.
 For example, the above flight declaration using Degrees Decimal Minutes would be:

-A single declaration can be made for more than one pilot by adding their BHPA No and surname before the grid references.
+A single declaration can be made for more than one pilot by adding their BHPA Nos after the finish grid reference.
+For example:

 You can only declare one task per flight.
 If you make multiple separate flight declarations on one day only the last one submitted prior to the start of the attempted flight is valid.
 There is however no restriction on the number of declared flights that you can complete on a given day.